Where will this take me?

 To work as a pathologist, you’ll first need to qualify as a medical doctor by completing a Doctor of Medicine, then complete several years of specialist training in pathology while working in a hospital.

-You can complete an honours year in Pathology as part of your Bachelor degree, or you can immediately move into graduate studies.
+You can complete an honours year in Pathology as part of your bachelors degree, or you can immediately move into graduate studies.

 If you wish to continue your studies at graduate level, this major is a great lead-in to many specialist science and health degrees.
 Graduate degrees you could consider include: